Tiramisu-Compiler/tiramisu/README.md

 ## Building Tiramisu (Short Version)

-This section provides a short version description of how to build Tiramisu.
+This section provides a short description of how to build Tiramisu.
 A more detailed description is provided below.
 The installation instructions below have been tested on Linux Ubuntu (14.04) and MacOS (10.12) but should work on other Linux and MacOS versions.

 #### Prerequisites
 ###### Required